 - Prepare an annual statement of compensation and benefits

-Electronic payroll systems/software have been around for ages and have the benefit of letting the software take care of the more repetitive parts of the payroll process.
-Employees love the hassle free digital experience and employers love the efficiency.
+Electronic payroll systems/software have been around for ages and have the benefit of letting you automate the more repetitive parts of the payroll process.
+Employees love the hassle-free digital experience and employers love the efficiency.

 You would be surprised at how many companies classify their employees incorrectly.
-Full time employee or independent contractor?
+Full-time employee or independent contractor?
 Part-time or volunteer?
 Seasonal or intern?
 Knowing the distinction between these types of employee classifications is crucial to proper tax filing at the end of the year.

 We’re past the days of filing cabinets—powerful payroll and HR software systems are now the norm.
 A human resource information system (or HRIS) easily collects and stores historical data inside each employee profile so that payroll information can be found right when you need it.

 Take note of where your payroll process can be improved or automated.
-These are the areas eating up the most time for your administrators.
+These are the areas eating up the most time for you or your administrators.
 Is the system producing results?
 Are mistakes or errors common?
 Are repetitive tasks optimized for efficiency?
 Identify what is working and what isn’t and explore proper solutions that suit your needs.

-Effectively managing payroll for a small team requires a solid grasp of these best practices.
+Effectively managing payroll for a small team requires a solid grasp of payroll best practices.
 If we had to summarize it, organization and preparation are imperative for smooth payroll processing and simple filings at the end of the year.